 Address: Olympischer Platz 3, 14053 Berlin

 This huge sports stadium inside Olympiapark is located on the outskirts of Berlin, north of Grünewald.
-Originally built by Werner March for the 1936 Summer Olympics under the influence of the Nazi-Regime, the monumental power of the Stadium can still be felt in the unique building architecture.
-Entrance ticket starts at 6€.
+Originally built by Werner March for the 1936 Summer Olympics under the influence of the Nazi Regime, the monumental power of the Stadium can still be felt in the unique building architecture.
+The entrance ticket starts at 6€.

 If you find time to go to Olympiastadion at night, your camera will get through with an interplay of symmetry, modern architecture and antique gloss.